mslot/Bl0g.Infrastructure/README.md

 The first cloud provider I want this to run on is Azure.
 There should be implemented other providers in the future.
 I have chosen Azure because it is the provider I am most experienced with.

 ### Before deploying first time
+Two things needs to be set up:

+1. SSH key
+2. Service Principal in Azure

 #### SSH generate key
 Generate the ssh key, if you don't have one yet